 An exception to this rule is Switzerland.
 The Swiss registration threshold applies to global sales, to customers anywhere in the world.
 If you sell internationally and your worldwide turnover is above CHF 100,000, then you must register for Swiss VAT.

 When?
 Within any twelve-month period.
 Threshold definitions often refer to “annual sales,” but this can be misinterpreted as sales within a single calendar year.
-In fact, thresholds apply to the total amount of sales you’ve made in year-long period.
+In fact, thresholds apply to the total amount of sales you’ve made in a year-long period.
 This could be the amount you sold in the last twelve months — or are projected to sell in the next twelve months.

-What happens when you reach a threshold
+What happens when you reach a sales threshold?

 When you reach a sales threshold in a country, here’s what needs to happen:

 - You should register for their national tax system.
 There’s often a special scheme for foreign businesses, which allows for convenient online registration and doesn’t require a local tax representative.
-However, some countries do require you to register via local rep.
+However, some countries do require you to register via a local rep.

 - Once you have your tax identification number and all that jazz, you must start charging tax to your customers who live in that country (or US state).
 On every applicable sale, you should add the correct tax rate.
 (We say “applicable” here because some countries require you to add tax only to B2C sales.
 In these regions, B2B transactions involve a different sales tax process, the reverse-charge mechanism.)